Eating with Order

 Food is also relational.

 Meals can serve friendship, family, hospitality, celebration, mourning, reconciliation, and community.
 A food system that is efficient but never generous is incomplete.
-The point is not merely to optimize the body.
+The point is not only to manage the body efficiently.
 The point is to make the body available for a life of contribution.

 At the same time, social eating requires judgment.
 You can enjoy meals with others without letting every gathering erase your health, budget, or discipline.
 You can be hospitable without excess.
 You can receive hospitality with gratitude while staying honest about your limits.